So you want to become a celebrant #2

 If you don’t have this sort of experience, it can be learned in courses, online, in books or even on the job, but you will need to have a willingness to learn and be prepared for it to take a bit longer to get going with your celebrant business.

 You have a positive mindset

 Although I’ve put this last, it’s possibly the most important thing of all.
 Being a positive, resilient person is going to take you a long way – not just in your celebrant business but in your life.

 Yes, there are lots of celebrants out there, but you’ll find that the ones that are whinging about not getting any work because of it are overlooking the fact that it’s not the other celebrants that are the problem – it’s their scarcity mindset.

 That said, it’s important to be realistic too.
 Having a positive mindset doesn’t mean living in cloud cuckoo land.
 Choosing your celebrant training course and setting up your celebrant business isn’t necessarily going to be super easy and quick.
 But by setting yourself realistic expectations and achievable milestones, you can make the journey to success an enjoyable one that you’re proud of working hard for.

 So surround yourself with positive, supportive people.
 Get clear on your ‘why’.
 Research.
 Plan.
 Visualise.
 Smile.
 You got this.

 Ready for more?
 Read ‘Before you book your celebrant training course #3’ here.

-Need an independent positive, supportive person?
+Need some positive, supportive advice?
 Get in touch and let’s find a time to chat.